Business 888-380-9872 | Vacation 800-756-6342 | Meetings 855-847-4698 | Group Air 877-252-3415Founded 1972: 51 Years and Still Counting

 Accountability for Onward Transfer

 Omega will obtain assurances from its agents that they will safeguard personal information consistently with this Policy.
 These agents may use this information to fulfill travel arrangements and other duty of care obligations.
 If Omega has knowledge that an agent is using or disclosing personal information in a manner contrary to this Policy, Omega will take reasonable steps to prevent, stop the use, or remediate the unauthorized processing of data.
 In addition, Omega will attempt to limit the purposes for which the data may be processed and ensure the Agent will provide a similar level of privacy protection.
 Upon request, Omega will provide a summary or copy of privacy provisions of its contract with the Agent to the Department of Commerce.
-In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, Omega World Travel is potentially liable.
+In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Data Privacy Framework, Omega World Travel is potentially liable.
+Pursuant to the DPF Principles, Omega World Travel remains liable for the transfer of personal data to third parties acting as our agents unless we can prove we were not a party to the events giving rise to the damages.

 Access and Correction